VHF SRC Marine Radio Course

 The RYA Essential Navigation & Seamanship Course can be taken online or in the classroom.
 Please visit our section on online courses page for details of the online course.

 The course is suitable for all boaters, both sail & motor, and whether for leisure, fishing or diving.
 It is the first theory course in the RYA program.
 Its a great complementary course for your Level 2 Powerboat, Start Yachting or the Helmsman practical courses.
 The course pack includes an exercise book, a plotter and dividers and access to a training electronic chart plotter.
-There is no final ‘exam’ but instead the course is based on continuous assessment.BOOK A PLACE ON THIS COURSE
+There is no final ‘exam’ but instead the course is based on continuous assessment.Book Classroom Course OR Online Course Information

 RYA Dayskipper Theory